What it’s Like Volcano Boarding in Nicaragua

 The author on the volcano.

-After, despite the overalls and protective gear, there is volcano ash and gravel in every crevice of your body.
-But, it is worth it.
+After, despite the overalls and protective gear, there is volcano ash and gravel in every crevice of my body.
+We’re all almost entirely covered in black dust.
+But we are talking and laughing nonstop.

 So, would I go volcano boarding in Nicaragua again?
 ABSOLUTELY.
 But I’d pay $5 to have someone carry that board.